beothorn/automataCraft/README.md

 Seventh column has an Automata placeholder.
 When the automata runs it will add a new automata block at this position.

-Then a terminator and up to 20 ignored blocks before the autoata block.
+Then a terminator and up to 20 ignored blocks before the automata block.

+# Priority

+Closer to the start block has higher priority in case of ambiguity.

 # Example: Simple block multiplier

+# Example: Tick clock

 # Example: Lava door that opens with block

+# Redstone activated with pistone

 # Example: Many patterns